Tommytian993/MiniX/docs/map-design.md

 }

 - We can change the velocity's value and direction here to make other movements, just need to keep in mind that the up direction is negative on the y-axis in this system.

+- Similar to panning, we can use the zoom property in Camera2D to toggle zoom, to prevent zooming in to close or too far, we can have boundary checks before execution.